SoapUI vs. Postman, Katalon: A review of top 3 API tools | Updated 2023

 SoapUI is widely cited as a top choice when it comes to API testing.
 It is a headless functional testing tool specifically designed for API testing.
 SoapUI supports both REST and SOAP services.
 API automation testers can either use open-source or pro versions.
 The pro edition has a user-friendly interface and several advanced features such as assertion wizard, form editor, and SQL query builder.
 SoapUI is a tool of ReadyAPI suite, offered by SmartBear.

 The tool provides many advanced features for API testing, including

 - Generates tests easily using drag and drop, point-and-click

 - Powerful data-driven testing with data from files and databases

 SoapUI is distributed as Open-source and Pro versions ($659/year for medium and large teams).

-Read more: Top 3 SoapUI Alternatives in 2022
+Read more: Top 3 SoapUI Alternatives

 Postman emerged as a popular automation tool for API testing after having only been known as a browser extension for API validation.
 Postman can be installed as a browser extension or a desktop application on Mac, Linux, and Windows.
 It is used not only by automation testers for API tests but also by developers for developing and validating APIs.
 It has evolved, in fact, as an environment to develop and test APIs.
 Some notable features include: